Tempura, or crisply fried battered seafood and vegetables, may seem quintessentially Japanese, but tempura is actually an import from Portugal.

-To make batter, use about one cup (250mL cup) of Foolproof Tempura Batter Powder and about 200mL icy cold water.
+To make batter, use about one cup (250mL cup) of tempura flour and about 200mL icy cold water.
 You can also use plain flour with about 10 per cent cornflour or potato starch with one egg yolk and cold water, but make sure you make the batter just before frying, preferably while the oil is heating, otherwise the gluten strands will begin to form and you will end up with a thick, gluggy batter.

 Cook vegetables first—asparagus, sweet potato, carrot, zucchini, etc. and then prawn, then finally fish.
-Drain on absorbent paper and always serve hot, with a tempura dipping sauce, grated white radish and ginger.
-Alternatively, you can serve with a little salt or green tea salt is nice.
+Drain the oil well, and always serve hot, with a tempura dipping sauce, grated white radish and ginger.
+Alternatively, you can serve with lemon/lime/yuzu, a little salt or green tea salt is nice.

 The secret to great tempura is in the mess you generate.
 When your battered ingredient hits the oil, lots of tenkasu or little sprays of batter should result on the surface of the oil.
 This means the oil and the batter is just right.
 If your tenkasu (literally tempura rubbish) is not copious and does not spray out like fireworks, then something’s not right.
 Scoop the tenkasu frequently with a net and keep it for putting in soups, soba, udon, and into okonomiyaki.
 Keeps a few days in the fridge and is yummy.